 Jeanne holds her BA from the University of Maryland and MBA from the University of Oklahoma.

-Michael Symonanis has worked for more than 11 years at Louis Dreyfus Co., a privately held global commodity trading and merchandising firm.
-He is based in Memphis.
-Prior to joining Louis Dreyfus, Symonanis worked with NOL/APL for 14 years in sales and operations roles.
+Michael Symonanis has worked for over twelve years at Louis Dreyfus Company based in Memphis, Tennessee.
+Before LDC, he worked at NOL/APL for fourteen years in sales and operations roles.

-He remains actively engaged with industry organizations and stakeholders on US cotton shipper issues including the American Cotton Shippers, Texas Cotton Association, Agriculture Transportation Coalition and the Trade Stabilization Agreement Shipper Advisory Board.
-In these roles, Symonanis furthers his organization’s commitment to actively address industry opportunities and challenges led for so many years by Sheila Bracken and the late Steve Wyman.
+Within American Cotton Shippers (ASCA), Texas Cotton Association (TCA), and Agriculture Transportation Coalition (AgTC), Michael focuses on domestic and international logistics and supply chain issues with members and stakeholders.
+In these roles, he furthers LCD's active engagement to address industry opportunities and challenges led for so many years by Sheila Bracken and the late Steve Wyman.

 Co-founder and vice president of logistics at 3Gtms.
 J.P. is on the 3Gtms executive team and is responsible for channels and partnerships.
 Prior to 3Gtms, he was a solution principle and account manager at SAP for its transportation, warehouse, and event management offerings in North America.
 He previously oversaw marketing for SAP's transportation and logistics global business unit.
 Before SAP, J.P. also served in various executive positions including senior vice president and general manager for Descartes Systems' supply chain applications business and co-founder and senior vice president for G-Log, which later became Oracle's TMS.
 Prior to G-Log, J.P. was vice president of logistics at Weseley Software, which became the TMS for Red Prairie, now part of JDA Software.
 He earned degrees in transportation and logistics and marketing from Ohio State University.